 Pulling the first classic out of his bag of tricks, Danzig whipped out “Twist of Cain”, a song you can sing along to the lyrics or riff of, it’s so iconic.
-The band kept riding their first album, my introduction to music, with songs like “Not of This World”, “Am I Demon”, and “Her Black Wings” until switching gears into Danzig II and delivering this article’s namesake, “Blood and Tears”.
+The band kept riding their first album, my introduction to music, with songs like “Not of This World”, and “Am I Demon”, until switching gears into Danzig II and delivering this article’s namesake, “Blood and Tears”.

 Seeing all the videos and comments posted since the show, it’s clear all the die hard Danzig fans shared my fulfilled feelings after hearing the song.
 Our next request is “Sistinas”, Glenn… hell, do a whole set of slow songs.
 “Tired of Being Alive” and “Snakes of Christ” rounded out the Danzig II portion of the set and allowed the band to launch right into the third album’s title track “How the Gods Kill”.
 Following that with “Do you Wear the Mark”, “Dirty Black Summer”, and “Left Hand Black”, Danzig played one song off of Danzig IV, “Bringer of Death” before closing the set with “Mother”.